Instructions for installation and configuration

 Also some Internet providers (or internet gateways of organizations) use a transparent proxy to speed up users' work and reduce traffic.
 The problem is that this technology can interfere with the general work of SafeDNS and prevents us from blocking forbidden sites.
 We have a special feature which lets SafeDNS work in such cases too.

 We are working towards overcoming other limitations of the DNS technology and expect SafeDNS to perform its functions in any environment.
-At present, we recommend to contact our technical support whenever you face a problem with incorrect work of our service.
+At present, we recommend contacting our technical support whenever you face a problem with incorrect work of our service.